Find Grad Schools

 81% Women

 Drexel University is the 4th most popular school in the nation for students seeking a master's degree in pharmacology.
 Each year, around 23,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $58,293 per year, while in-state graduate students, on average, pay $36,234 per year.
+The average in-state tuition for full-time undergraduates is $56,595 per year, while in-state graduate students, on average, pay $36,234 per year.
 During the most recent year for which we have data, 24 people received their master's degree in pharmacology from Drexel.
-Around 48% of these students were from an underrepresented racial-ethnic group, and 81% were women.
-Data shows that Drexel graduates that hold this degree go on to make a median salary of $53,876.
+Of these students, 81% were women and 52% were members of underrepresented racial-ethnic groups.

 22 Yearly Graduations